“Oh darling! You can’t fix yourself by breaking someone else!”

 The photo may be one that the victim took herself and naively shared with the eventual poster, a photo taken by someone else (usually an ex-boyfriend or lover), or an image taken from the victim’s computer or device by a hacker.
 The victims are overwhelmingly female, and the damage done to their reputations and psyches can be enormous.

 Revenge porn is a product of the internet age we currently live in, complete with immediate access to smartphones and other mobile devices.
 Revenge porn is essentially posting sexual photos of an ex-lover online as an act of vengeance after the relationship goes sour.
-These photos, typically taken during the course of the relationship, are exchanged via mobile devices or taken exclusively by the person posting the photos.
+These photos, typically taken during the relationship, are exchanged via mobile devices or taken exclusively by the person posting the photos.
 Photos of this nature are often published with personal information about the victim attached to the photo.
 80% of revenge porn victims took the photographs themselves.

 Revenge porn is often used as a means to blackmail individuals into performing sex acts or continue a relationship.